Understanding the Mindset of a Fraudster

 |Delivery Method:||Group Internet Based|

 ACFE Members: $395

 Fraud is a human act.
-It involves intentional acts humans using deception, trickery, or other dishonest action for the purpose of depriving others of their money or property.
+It involves intentional acts such as deception, trickery or other dishonest action for the purpose of depriving others of their money or property.
 Therefore, to understand why people commit fraud, it is necessary to understand human behavior and the motivating factors that influence people to commit fraud.
 This block examines human behavior in more detail.
 It presents a broad survey of concepts and terminology necessary to understand why individuals engage in fraud.

 Fraud examinations, which involve efforts to resolve allegations or suspicions of fraud, encompass a variety of tasks, and to conduct more effective examinations, fraud examiners should employ behavioral science knowledge in all parts of the examination process.
 Fraud examiners can use such knowledge to assist in, among other things, developing investigative strategies, conducting interviews and establishing fraudster profiles.
 This block examines various ways in which fraud examiners can use behavioral science knowledge in the fraud examination process.